Team-ANANA/docker-images/README.md

 Specifically, our goal is to provide information around how certain factors, such as geography, time, significant events (such as the COVID-19 pandemic), and pet-related data (such as breed or gender), affect adoption availability and outcomes.

 # Achieving Our Goal
 This project will achieve our goal through the use of data visualization.
+The visualization will help users to easily find trends on pet adoption data.
 Specifically, two visualization types will be used:

 - Pie Charts ([Demo](https://www.youtube.com/watch?v=iHq53CDoB5o))
 - geographical heatmaps ([Demo](https://youtu.be/HmM4CWA5d5I))

 Pie charts will be used to display data regarding the distribution of subsets — for example, availability of different breeds of dogs.
+Percentage of each subsets can be seem from our visualization.

-Geographical heatmaps also the user to easily see trends over geography regions.
+Geographical heatmaps also the user to easily see trends over geography regions (provinces or states).
 Our project contains two geographic maps, one for the United States and one for Canada.

+## How to see and interact with the visualizations locally
+The visualization can be seen and interacted with after the app is [installed and run locally](https://github.com/Team-ANANA/logistics#installation-prerequisites).
+After, go to our frontend which can be found on [http://localhost:3000](http://localhost:3000) locally.
+Go to the visualization desired using the navigation bar.
+Then apply filters and click on generate to generate the visualization.
+Example interactions can be seen in our above demos.

 # Features Not Delivered
 (1) Line Graph Visualization